oscarftoro/bandido-clojure/README.md

 # bandido-clojure

-A library that implements Binary decision diagrams for Clojure.
+A library that implements Binary Decision Diagrams for Clojure.

 ## Usage
 do not use yet